supabase/splinter/docs/0012_auth_allow_anonymous_sign_ins.md

 ### How to Resolve

-To mitigate the risk, determine if existing row level security (RLS) policies are meant to allow access to anonymous users.
+Determine if existing row level security (RLS) policies are meant to allow access to anonymous users.
 Affected policies include those that are associated to the `authenticated` or `public` roles, and members of those roles that inherit privileges.

 For example, consider the policy: